scuzzydude/asimov/asimov.md

 "Boy, you better get digging, and stop with this stupid talk.
 There's only three sports worth playing, unless you're a snake eater.
 Frozen lakes!"

 James dug for a few minutes and then hit something solid.
 It was a chest.
-He finished digging it up brough it up out of the hole.
+He finished digging, and pulled it up out of the hole.

 "Gosh darnnet, Joe.
 It's locked.
 What are we going to do now?
 Do you think dear old dad left a key, maybe there's a clue in the painting?"